 You see the petroglyphs as you approach.

-Over a thousand distinct figures have been identified here, each carefully chipped into the rock during the four hundred years or so when the Sinagua lived in the area.
-While the full meaning of the symbols largely remains obscure, the modern Hopi of northern Arizona recognize many.
-The wall includes a sun dial that still tracks the changing seasons, human figures engaged in a variety of activities, clan symbols, animals, migration symbols, and more, much more.
+Over a thousand distinct figures have been identified here.
+Each was carefully chipped into the rock during the four hundred years or so when the Sinagua lived in the area.
+While the full meaning of the symbols largely remains obscure, modern Hopi recognize many.
+That includes a sun dial that still tracks the changing seasons, human figures engaged in a variety of activities, clan symbols, animals, migration symbols, and more, much more.

 If you listen carefully, you might even hear the spirits of the Sinagua whispering in the cottonwoods.

-The site is open to the public most weekends (Friday- Monday).
-Keep that in mind and check the site’s hours before driving out as it is not at all accessible at other times – as we discovered on a previous trip.
+V Bar V is open most weekends (Friday – Monday) from 9:30 – 3:00.
+Keep that in mind and check the site’s hours before driving out.
+It is not at all accessible at other times – as we discovered on our first attempt to visit.